 Safe harbour from UOMI

-A safe harbour rule from use-of-money interest (UOMI) is available to taxpayers who have a relatively small amount of residual income tax in order to alleviate the impact of UOMI.
-Generally, if the taxpayer has paid all provisional tax instalments under one of the standard methods during an income year, and has an amount of residual income tax for an income year that is less than $60,000, UOMI will be deemed to be due and payable in one instalment on the taxpayer’s terminal tax date.
+A safe harbour rule from UOMI is available to taxpayers who have a relatively small amount of residual income tax in order to alleviate the impact of UOMI.
+Generally, if the taxpayer has paid all provisional tax instalments under one of the standard methods during an income year, and has an amount of residual income tax for an income year that is less than NZD 60,000, UOMI will be deemed to be due and payable in one instalment on the taxpayer’s terminal tax date.

 Taxpayers are able to pool their provisional tax payments with those of other taxpayers through an arrangement with a commercial intermediary.
 Tax pooling allows underpayments to be offset by overpayments within the same pool and vice versa.
 Tax pooling allows for more favourable interest rates for the taxpayer and greater flexibility.